Neil Aggett: Detention and death

-First inquest
+First inquest (1982)

-The inquest into his death lasted 44 days.
-The Aggett team of lawyers, led by anti-Apartheid activist and senior legal counsel George Bizos with Denis Kuny as his junior, used 'similar fact' evidence and argued 'induced suicide'.
+The inquest into his death lasted 44 days, concluding on 21 December 1982.
+The Aggett team of lawyers, led by anti-apartheid activist and senior legal counsel George Bizos with Denis Kuny as his junior, used similar fact evidence from other detainees and argued "induced suicide".
 For the first time in a South African court of law, former detainees gave evidence of torture.
-Aggett made an affidavit 14 hours before his death that he had been assaulted, blindfolded and given electric shocks.
-However, Magistrate Kotze ruled that the death was not brought about by any act or omission on the part of the Apartheid police.
+Liz Floyd later described them as extremely brave, as they knew that they could be detained again by their torturers.